thalesgroup-cert/FAST/README.md

 - Ubuntu 20.04.3 LTS (64-bit)

 #### Goals
-- The script install DFIR software without almost no user interaction
+- The script install DFIR pieces of software without almost no user interaction
 - Update and remove easily already installed software
 - Running on Windows and Linux based systems

 #### Why FAST?
-- To facilitate software installation
+- To ease software installation
 - To help people in countries with slow internet connection
 - To avoid downloading Virtual Machine with large amout of data

 ## Prerequisites
-You can install forensic software in your own computer, but it's **highly recommended** to install it in a Virtual Machine.
+You can install forensic software in your own computer, but it's **highly recommended** to install it into a Virtual Machine.

 #### Installation of software in Virtual Machine
 - VMWare Workstation Pro / Virtual Box / Other Virtual Machine Software Programs